What is Rideshare Insurance and Do I Need It?

 Do I Need Rideshare Insurance?

-If you’re driving for a rideshare company like Uber or Lyft, you need rideshare protection of some kind.
+If you’re an Uber or Lyft driver, you need rideshare protection of some kind.
 This is in addition to whatever protection the TNC already offers to you as a driver.

 Many personal auto insurance policies will deny you coverage if you are ridesharing, even if a claim occurs while you’re off the clock.
-To avoid this awful surprise, you’ll need to purchase a hybrid rideshare policy or add supplemental coverage.
+To avoid this awful surprise and fill in coverage gaps, you’ll need to purchase a hybrid rideshare policy or add supplemental coverage.

 You can expect this to add somewhere between 10-20% to your annual premiums, though that number may vary.
-This is significantly less than a commercial policy would cost, but provides a range of liability and collision protections.
+This is significantly less than a commercial policy would cost but provides a range of liability and collision coverage.

 Whether you are driving as a full-time gig or just want to make some extra money on the side, ridesharing is a popular option today.
-Be sure to shop around before you purchase insurance coverage, so you can protect you and your vehicle for the best price possible.
+If you want to know how rideshare insurance works, go to Gabi and let us find you the best rideshare insurance quotes and personal car insurance policy.
+We’ll assist you before you purchase insurance coverage, so you can protect yourself and your vehicle for the best price possible.